SumiSastri/dev-blogs/docs/dns-domain-name-system/part4-how-to-build-your-first-website.md

 9. Site maintenance once you scale up is a major cost, understand these costs with your service provider.

-10. It's perfectly ok to ourchase a domain name and do nothing before someone else purchases the name of your business so you don't have to repurchase it from a domain-name squatter.
+10. It's perfectly ok to purchase a domain name and do nothing before someone else purchases the name of your business so you don't have to repurchase it from a domain-name squatter.
 I had a friend who purchased a celebrity name and sold the domain name for a little fortune...just a thought.